simonsdave/yar/yar/auth_service/README.md

                         log to this file - default = None
 ~~~~~

-When starting to use infrastructure like the Auth Server the natural instinct
+When starting to use infrastructure like the Auth Service the natural instinct
-would be to send the Auth Server a request using [cURL](http://en.wikipedia.org/wiki/CURL).
+would be to send the Auth Service a request using [cURL](http://en.wikipedia.org/wiki/CURL).
 [cURL](http://en.wikipedia.org/wiki/CURL) is very effective when
 using [Basic Authentication](http://en.wikipedia.org/wiki/Basic_authentication)